victordomingos/optimize-images/README.md

-You may force the deletion of the original PNG files when using automatic convertion to JPEG, by adding the `-fd` or `--force-delete`
+You may force the deletion of the original PNG files when using automatic conversion to JPEG, by adding the `-fd` or `--force-delete`
 argument:

 ```
-optimize-images -cc -fd
+optimize-images -cb -fd
 ```

 ```